-- Tap the decanter with a metal utensil - knife, fork or spoon.
-The sound has a good and clear ring to it compared to the slightly dull sound from a glass decanter.
+- Tap the decanter with a metal utensil - knife, fork, or spoon.
+The sound has a good and clear ring compared to the slightly dull sound from a glass decanter.

 - Crystal decanters also do not have visible seams.
-Because they are more malleable and easier to work with than glass, the edges are smoother and the seams are well-hidden.
+Because they are more malleable and more comfortable to work with than glass, the edges are smoother, and the seams are well-hidden.

-The most basic safety tip is also the shortest: No. Just stop making use of crystal decanters and other dishes and furniture painted with lead paints.
+The most basic safety tip is the shortest: Stop using crystal decanters and other wares and furniture with lead paints.

 Do not leave your liquors and wine in a crystal decanter overnight.
-If some is left after you and your friends have drunk your fill, transfer it to an empty bottle.
-Do not return it to a bottle with contents so it will not contaminate the wine or whiskey in the bottle.
+If some are left after you and your friends have drunk your fill, transfer it to an empty bottle.
+Do not pour it back into its original bottle to prevent contaminating the contents.

 Crystal decanters can be touted as “beautiful death in a bottle.”
 On their own, they are not evil, but caution should not be thrown to the wind when it comes to health.
 Keep using crystal decanters and other crystalware to a minimum to protect yourself.